 - 1/4 tsp cayenne pepper

-Puree remaining ingredients in a blender.
+- Puree remaining ingredients (oranges, brown sugar, vinegar, honey, mustard, cinnamon, salt and cayenne) in a blender to make the glaze.
 Brush some of the glaze all over the ham, making sure to get into the slits.

-Bake for another 2 hours.
+- Bake for another 2 hours, uncovered.
 Brush the glaze after 1 hour cooking time and then again about 30 minutes later.
 Bake the remaining 30 minutes.